 “Sometimes it’s the journey that teaches you a lot about your destination.” – Drake

-I awoke this morning a little earlier than my new norm with the same gluten-induced headache I’ve had for days.
-I know what I’m doing wrong.
-The clinic offers packaged convenience snacks that are 100 calories and have 10 grams of protein.
+I awoke this morning a little earlier than my new norm with the same gluten-induced headache I’ve had for days and know what I’m doing wrong.
+The weight loss clinic offers packaged convenience snacks that are 100 calories and have 10 grams of protein.
 I love the Chocolate Celebration Delight Bars, Signature BBQ Zappers, and the pancakes, and I would highly recommend them to you if you can tolerate gluten.
 In fact, I’ve recommended them to you and put them in Tanya’s Treasures.
 Unfortunately, I cannot tolerate gluten and should not be eating them.

 I wasn’t at all surprised when I was diagnosed with arthritis in my early 30’s, because almost everyone in my family has been affected by it.
 The pain I felt daily in my neck, back, and hands was so intense I found myself in tears multiple times a day.
 The terrible pain went away completely when I went gluten-free.
 Well, guess what’s coming back?

 Standing in front of the almighty scale, I confess that I have officially started cheating on my diet.
-I read the first chapter of the South Beach Diet Super Charged last night.
+I haven’t been eating non-compliant foods, but I’ve been researching other diets.
+Last night I read the first chapter of the South Beach Diet Super Charged.
 I love Arthur Agatston, MD and have a lot of respect for his research.
 Did you know 1/3 of Americans over age 20 are obese?
 Wow!
 You can find the book the South Beach Diet Super Charged in the Book Nook.

 I step on the scale and it looks like I have lost a few more ounces.
 Good deal.
 But I know what you are all wondering or at least I know what I would be wondering if I were you.
 How much weight have I lost and kept off over the past sixteen years?
 The answer is a little over 60 pounds!

-I would love to hear your success stories and how you took the pounds off.
+Please share your success stories and how you took the pounds off.
+I would love to hear them..
 Please stay tuned to future blogs for more information on how I lost the first sixty pounds and what I will do to lose the next sixty!